 The best Verizon plan for seniors

 You've got a couple of options here.
-Either go for a simple, $30 prepaid plan with 1 GB of data, or use the ability to mix and match unlimited plans on a single account.
+Either go for a simple, $30 prepaid plan with talk and text, or use the ability to mix and match unlimited plans on a single account.
 If you have 5 lines or more on a single account, a Start Unlimited will cost you $30 per month with Auto Pay enrolment, so why not?

 Getting a device with Verizon prepaid